 Besides, a client is the one who runs on your development machine and sends a command.
-On the other hand, a daemon is one that runs as a background process on your android device.
+On the other hand, a daemon is one that runs as a background process on your Android device.

 And lastly, the communication between the client and daemon is managed by a Server.
 This communication is often done over a USB cable, but WiFi connections are also supported.

-ADB can control your Android device over USB from a computer, transfer files, install apps, uninstall apps, run powerful shell commands, etc. As long as debugging mode is enabled on your Android device, you can send ADB commands from a computer.
+ADB can control your Android device over USB from a computer, transfer files, install apps, uninstall apps, run powerful shell commands, etc. As long as the debugging mode is enabled on your Android device, you can send ADB commands from a computer.

-Most important, the ADB commands can even work when your Android device is booted into recovery mode.
+Most importantly, the ADB commands can even work when your Android device is booted into recovery mode.
 Moreover, the best part is that your device doesn’t even need to be rooted in the ADB commands to work.

 What is Fastboot?

-Fastboot is a protocol that updates the flash file system in Android devices.
+Fastboot is a protocol that updates the Flash file system in Android devices.
 Additionally, this tool works as an alternative to the recovery mode for implementing updates and installations.

 When your device is booted in Fastboot mode, you can easily modify the file system images from the PC over a USB connection.
 Not all phones have a Fastboot mode that the user can access.